gengojs/core/README.md

   console.log(this.options.parser);
 }
 ```
 In general, you can access any other plugin's options through the same syntax as in the example, but
 make sure to provide the defaults when you create your plugins.
 The core will apply them to the options
 as soon as it loads the plugin into the stack.

 ## Status

-The plugins are somewhat complete.
-I will be adding tests and making sure they are production ready.

-~~Because of the beautiful discovery of ES6, I am rewriting the set of plugins that actually work from ES5 to ES6.
-So it may take up some time but I will say that an alpha of gengo.js (the core and the set of plugins) will be released sometime in late May or late July.~~
+As of 5/8/15, all plugins have been completed and are readily available to be installed individually or by a pack.

 ## Contributing

 Feel free to contribute.
 To contribute, see the requirements.
 If you have any suggestions,
-create issues at the core's [GitHub Issues](https://github.com/iwatakeshi/gengojs-core)
+create issues at the core's [GitHub Issues](https://github.com/iwatakeshi/gengojs-core).
+Also,
+all ES6 modules are located under `lib/`.

 * Requirements
 	* Grunt